telerik/kendo-ui-builder/docs/views/stacked-data-grids.md

 ## Specific Properties

 * **Data Provider**: A drop down with all data providers added to the application.
-* **Parent Data Source**: When you select a data provider the data-source dropdown will be automatically populated with all available hierarchical parent data-sources for this provider.
+* **Parent Data Source**: When you select a data provider the data-source dropdown will be automatically populated with all available hierarchical parent data-sources for the selected **Data Provider**.
-* **Child Data Source**: When you select a data provider the data-source dropdown will be automatically populated with all available hierarchical child data-sources for this provider.
+* **Child Data Source**: When you select a data provider the data-source dropdown will be automatically populated with all available hierarchical child data-sources for the selected **Data Provider**.

 > If the provider does not contain related data-sources the **Parent Data Source** and **Child Data Source** will be empty.

-> Since the Stacked-Grid-View has a parent and child grid components into it all properties from the **Grid** component are also exposed.
+> Since the **Stacked Grid View** has a parent and child grid components into it all properties from the **Grid** component are also exposed.
 For more information about specific grid properties see [grid component]({% slug grid_kuib %}).

 ## Suggested Links